YihsunEthanCheng/CarND-Behavioral-Cloning-P3/README.md

 ---
  The success of training is strongly tied up to the diversity of training data set.
 To have a successful training session, the following summarizes my data collection strategy.

- * At least two laps of driving in each direction, this results in 4 laps of data for each track (8x data size by data augmentation through horizontal flippng).
+ * At least two laps of driving in each direction, this results in 4 laps of data for each track (8x data size by data augmentation through horizontal flipping).
  * Data cleansing
-    * Data collection are interrupted due to control failures during collection.
-Withoug removing the failure data, the network often clones bad driving behavior at certain locations.
+    * Data collection are often interrupted due to failures during collection.
+Withoug removing the failure data, the network often latches on bad driving behavior at certain locations.
 * Additional data collection at certain difficult spots could avoid recollection of the entire track.
 * Abundant data are keys to the success to difficult tasks.
 To train track #2 task, I have collected more than 6 laps of training data with over 400mb of video stream.